Nangarhar offensive (2016): The offensive

-The offensive began on 14 February, when Afghan soldiers with the aide of US drone strikes managed to kill at least 28 ISIL militants in Kot and Achin districts.
+The offensive began on 14 February, when Afghan soldiers with the aide of US drone strikes managed to kill at least 28 IS militants in Kot and Achin districts.
 During the attacks, two civilians were killed.
-Four days later, Afghan security forces continued their operations pushing ISIL back into Achin, killing a number of fighters.
+Four days later, Afghan security forces continued their operations pushing IS back into Achin, killing a number of fighters.

 On 21 February, Afghan security forces under the lead of Brigadier Gen. Mohammad Nasim Sangin captured the Achin district.
-On 22 February, Afghan security forces reportedly killed 18 ISIS militants, whilst a further 25 ISIS militants were killed in a drone strike as they were preparing to attack an Afghan security posts in the Pekha Khwar area of Achin district; additionally, a large quantity of weapons and ammunition belonging to the terrorist group was destroyed.
+On 22 February, Afghan security forces reportedly killed 18 IS militants, whilst a further 25 IS militants were killed in a drone strike as they were preparing to attack an Afghan security posts in the Pekha Khwar area of Achin district; additionally, a large quantity of weapons and ammunition belonging to the terrorist group was destroyed.

 The operation was aided by local civilians who set up checkpoints to help maintain security in their villages.
 The fighters later supplemented the Afghan government forces in a more active combat role.

-On 6 March the Afghan president claimed that government forced had successfully recaptured all Afghan territory held by ISIL.
+On 6 March the Afghan president claimed that government forced had successfully recaptured all Afghan territory held by IS.
 The final battle took place in the Shinwar District on the previous day.
-Afghan government sources reported that at least 200 ISIL fighters had been killed in the fighting.
+Afghan government sources reported that at least 200 IS fighters had been killed in the fighting.
 On the same day, a U.S. Drone strike in the Achin district reportedly killed 15 Islamic State militants.

 Aftermath

 On March 15, 2016, an official confirmed that IS militants had moved north from Nangarhar into Chahar Dara district of Kunduz province.
-ISIL-K still has a small presence in one of Nangarhar's districts and is confined to it and on March 16, 2016, they attacked an Afghan police checkpoint in the province.
+IS–K still has a small presence in one of Nangarhar's districts and is confined to it and on March 16, 2016, they attacked an Afghan police checkpoint in the province.